Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 70 and newer

 - New\ \[Various\] Mesh updates from Glitchfinder, Exoclyps, and Pra, see git commit IDs a7beb7a, b68a0d7, 7aa2aa3, and 818bb0b for specifics.
 In the case of Pra's Mesh Bound Fixes, temporary until they get accepted upstream.
-- New\ \[-7, -5, CW\] The building hole nearest 1B50BA needs filled.
+- New\ \[-7, -5, CW\] **U32904** The building hole nearest 1B50BA needs filled.
 Added new DecoMainA1x1Wall01 ref to cover it up.
-Found by ShadowoftheWind (CRP dev) [Dev: File bug to upstream]
+Found by ShadowoftheWind (CRP dev)
 - New\ \[21, 18, CW\] Fix 1AB0B6 positioning, as it appears perpendicular to the wall.
 - New\ \[1, 4, CW\] Update ref type for 17B565 and 17B567 from DecoMainC1x1WinA02Full01 to DecoMainC1x1WinA02Full02 to correct a window that shouldn't be able to be seen through.
-- New\ \[3, 1, CW\] 169F5B needs grounded to properly serve it's purpose as a broken base of a lamp.
+- New\ \[3, 1, CW\] **U32905** 169F5B needs grounded to properly serve it's purpose as a broken base of a lamp.
 Also slap down a new RWPieceWallAStr01 to cover up a mesh piece that's sticking out nearby.
-[Dev: Another one to upstream, the wall addition anyway]